CodeAndPranks/ManUdt/README.md

 # ManUdt (I support Liverpool)
-just learning different stuff.From 3 pages html ,css,and,js to all of'em in html-page https://codeandpranks.github.io/ManUdt
+Just learning different stuff.From 3 pages html ,css,and,js to all of'em in html-page.That you can see in "ManUdt1".         https://codeandpranks.github.io/ManUdt